githubsamala/which-televisions_monika/README.md

 5. Scenario Outline: Verify sort functionality - implemented only for low to high price sort

-## Scenarios that are unimplemented:
+## Scenarios that are not implemented:
 1. Scenario Outline: Verify Show More button appears if category has more than 6 options
 2. Scenario Outline: Verify page navigation
 3. Scenario Outline: Verify show more button functionality